-Total contributions coming from The City, employees, Broward County Sheriff's Office and Broward County library for the year were \$10,965,265 which was 17% greater than the 2017 contributions.
+Total contributions coming from The City, employees, Broward County Sheriff's Office and the Broward County library for the year were \$12,211,294 which was 11% greater than the 2018 contributions.
 The amount of employer contributions varies from year to year and is actuarially determined.
-Employees' contributions are made by Tier One members, who contribute at 10% of pensionable gross wages and Tier Two members, who contribute at 7% of pensionable gross wages.
+Employee contributions are made by Tier One members, who contribute at 10% of pensionable gross wages and Tier Two members, who contribute at 7% of pensionable gross wages.